oat-sa/taohub-articles/forge/QTI/qti-creator.md

 -   **qtiCreator/editor** : lib for the main editor view
 -   **qtiCreator/helper** : helper for the main editor view
 -   **qtiCreator/lib** : third party js libraries
--   **qtiCreator/model** : the model of qti element that will be used to reprent a qti item and all its composing element, it extends the qtiItem/core one
+-   **qtiCreator/model** : the model of qti element that will be used to represent a qti item and all its composing element, it extends the qtiItem/core one
 -   **qtiCreator/preview** : code specific for the preview mode
--   **qtiCreator/renderers** : declare the renderer for each individual qti element : the responsibility of the renderer is limited to setting the html template and the proper instanciation of the element creator widget
+-   **qtiCreator/renderers** : declare the renderer for each individual qti element : the responsibility of the renderer is limited to setting the html template and the proper instantiation of the element creator widget
 -   **qtiCreator/test** : all js unit test are located here
 -   **qtiCreator/tpl** : the template directory
 -   **qtiCreator/widgets** : contains the widgets and their states which define all behaviour of the qti element editor